Home > Analyses > Consumer Defensive > Target Corporation

 Stock Price Action Analysis

-The weekly stock chart below illustrates Target Corporation’s price movements and volatility over the past 12 months:
+The weekly stock chart displays Target Corporation’s price movements over the past 12 months, highlighting key highs, lows, and volatility:

 stock price